27 July 2019

 RUN LIKE AN ANIMAL, SHOOT LIKE A 5 YEAR OLD WITH A NEW WATER PISTOLby MARK CUTHELL

-Sure I can frame a shot and have a good eye for light but beyond that my photographic skills are fairly limited.
-If anyone asked me (and no-one has) I would tell them that the best equipment purchase I ever made was an armband for my iPhone.
+Sure we can frame a shot and have a good eye for light but beyond that our photographic skills are fairly limited.
+If anyone asked us (and no-one has) We would tell them that the best equipment purchase we ever bought was an armband for our council supplied iPhone.

 Smartphones have revolutionised photography both as an accessible medium and also as a conduit to connect directly to upload images to social media.
-I run, ride, paddle, swim and walk this wonderful region most days of the week and having an armband for my phone and a waterproof case means that I always have my phone with me.
+We run, ride, paddle, swim and walk this wonderful region most days of the week and having an armband for our phone and a waterproof case means that we always have our phone with us.
 The rest just happens!

-Am I a good photographer?
-Well I'm not bad but mostly I am just a lucky person that gets to wave their phone at the wonder that surrounds me.
+Are we good photographers?
+Well we are not bad but mostly we are just lucky people that get to wave their phone at the wonder that surrounds us.

-So what are my top tips to capture a great image with a smartphone?
+So what are our top tips to capture a great image with a smartphone?